DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-json-data-sources.md

     Specify a URL to a file in JSON format and the Web Service Endpoint's request parameters (username and password, HTTP headers, query parameters or URI path parameters).

     - A **path parameter** appends a path element to a JSON endpoint's Uri.
-    - A **query parameter** specifies a HTTP request parameter that is passed to a JSON endpoint.
+    - A **query parameter** specifies an HTTP request parameter that is passed to a JSON endpoint.
     - A **header** is a custom HTTP header of JSON endpoint requests.

     You can use expressions and dashboard parameters to set path parameters, query parameter values and headers.
 Click "+" icon to create a new parameter, enable the new parameter's **Expression** property and select **Expression Editor** from the **Value** property's drop-down list.